Elaine de Kooning: Later works

-In 1983 Elaine visited the paleolithic cave paintings of Lascaux in France and Altamira in Spain and produced a series of paintings titled Cave Walls.
+In 1983 Elaine visited the Paleolithic cave paintings of Lascaux in France and Altamira in Spain and produced a series of paintings titled Cave Walls.
 In Paleolithic art she found the roots of Abstract Expressionism, since they have the same improvisational processes and spontaneous technique.
 In other words, "she found Paleolithic art close in spirit to twentieth-century art."

 In 1985 when Elaine de Kooning visited the cave in the Spanish Pyrenees, she realized that the geological formations and textures of the cave wall were the same as her ground of flying color, drips, washes, and strokes, animal forms and drawing rising out of its contours; giving her the affirmation to her own way of working.
 These series of paintings were shown at the Fischbach Gallery in November 1988, three months before her death.

 Exhibitions

+In 1951 De Kooning was included in the 9th Street Art Exhibition.

 De Kooning's work has been featured in numerous solo exhibitions as well as in a multitude of group shows in commercial art galleries as well as in major art museums and institutions.
 The artist's work has received increasing critical acclaim posthumously, resulting in exhibitions such as the major museum show "Elaine De Kooning: Portraits" hosted by the National Portrait Gallery in 2015 in Washington, DC.

-Selected solo exhibitions

-1954, 1956: Stable Gallery, New York;

-1957: Tibor de Nagy Gallery, New York;

-1958: Museum of New Mexico Art Gallery, [Santa Fe, New Mexico];

-1959: Lyman Allyn Art Museum, New London, Connecticut;

-1960: Ellison Gallery, Fort Worth, Texas;

-1960, 1963, 1965, 1975: Graham Gallery, New York;

-1964: "25 Portraits of J.F.K.", Peale House Gallery, Pennsylvania Academy of Fine Arts, Philadelphia, Pennsylvania;